Home

 Featured Event

-We were excited to host this webinar to present our findings from the third report in our series of sector-based social connection reports, The SOCIAL Framework: Work, Employment, & Labor (WEL) Sector.
+We are excited to host this webinar to present our findings from the fourth report in our series of sector-based social connection reports – The SOCIAL Framework: The Built Environment Sector.

 Sign up to receive our social isolation and loneliness weekly research reports.